peterdresslar/ookla-open-data-notebook/README.md

 We are now processing all islands of Hawaii, most USA island Insular Areas, and the Azore islands for reference.

-We have run `ookla-data-quadkey-batcher` on Python 3 on a fairly basic Windows machine successfully.
+We have run `ookla_data_quadkey_batcher.py` on Python 3 on a fairly basic Windows machine successfully.
 With limited memory, processing can take a few hours at least.

-We also added `ookla-test-data-creator.py` to help aid development by simulating an ookla-open-data file with just 100 tiles.
+We also added `ookla_test_data_creator.py` to help aid development by simulating an ookla-open-data file with just 100 tiles.
 It is much faster to develop and test with.

 ## The Notebook